 Total Households refers to total residential dwelling units in Singapore.
 This figure is computed using the total number of residential subscribers on a per household basis.
 The number of households is obtained from the Department of Statistics' Statistical Highlights publication.

-All subscriber figures rounded to the nearest hundred.
+All subscriber figures are rounded to the nearest hundred.

-All penetration figures rounded to the nearest decimal point.
+All penetration figures are rounded to the nearest decimal point.

 These telecom statistics are subject to revision from time to time to ensure accuracy.